sweet-addy/interpersonal/README.md

 ## Documentation

+- [Tutorials](https://colab.research.google.com/github/waifuai/interpersonal/blob/master/tutorials/1_interpersonal_tutorials.ipynb) Interactive tutorials demonstrating how to use the library.
 - [GitHub](https://github.com/waifuai/interpersonal) Repository for the project.
 - [Paper](https://github.com/waifuai/papers/blob/master/interpersonal.pdf) In-depth explanation with lots of images.
-- [Documentation](https://waifuai.github.io/interpersonal/) Interactive website with images explaining core concepts.
+- [Documentation](https://waifuai.github.io/interpersonal/) Github Pages website with images explaining core concepts.
-- [Demo](./demo.ipynb) Demonstration of module usage in a Jupyter Notebook.
-- [Kaggle datasets](https://www.kaggle.com/waifuai/interpersonal-traits) Larger (up to 96MB) precomputed traits databases.
+- [Github Releases](https://github.com/waifuai/interpersonal/releases) Have the larger (up to 96MB) precomputed traits databases.
+You can download these files directly using `wget` and `curl` without authentication.
+- [Kaggle datasets](https://www.kaggle.com/waifuai/interpersonal-traits) Kaggle page also containing the precomputed traits databases.
+You need to authenticate through Kaggle to download these files.
+The Kaggle dataset is useful if you want to use the Kaggle notebooks feature.
 - [Pip package](https://pypi.org/project/interpersonal/) Listing on the Python Package Index.
 - [Homepage](https://waifuai.com/interpersonal) Single page website advertising core capabilities.